ChanthMiao/ghc-wiki-mirror/view-patterns-archive.md

 There are two main differences (apart from syntax).
-First, transformational patterns didn't have the value input feature, althought it'd be easy to add (indeed that's what we've done).
+First, transformational patterns didn't have the value input feature, although it'd be easy to add (indeed that's what we've done).
 Second, transformational patterns as described by Erwig do no stripping of the `Maybe` (see "Possible extension 2" above).